kamranahmedse/developer-roadmap/src/data/roadmaps/python/content/nose@SSnzpijHLO5_l7DNEoMfx.md

 # Nose

 Nose is another opensource testing framework that extends `unittest` to provide a more flexible testing framework.
+Presently deprecated not actively maintained.
+Pytest is considered as replacement.

 Visit the following resources to learn more: